dzervoudakes/grindstonejs/README.md

 ##### $()

-_Create a new instance of the "Grindstone" object and allows method chaining on DOM elements._
+_Create a new instance of the "Grindstone" object and allow method chaining on DOM elements._

 ```
 $(selector [, context]);